-We are delighted to announce the latest new FIIG originated high yield bond from Zenith Energy, a market leader in the remote “off-grid” power generation industry.
-The issue seeks to raise $40m of secured and subordinated notes, paying a fixed rate coupon of 7.55%p.a. quarterly in arrears.
-The Notes partially amortise over the seven year term and are available to wholesale investors only in minimum $50,000 parcels
+We are delighted to announce the latest new FIIG-originated high yield bond from Zenith Energy, a market leader in the remote off-grid power generation industry.
+The issue will raise $40m of secured and subordinated notes, paying a fixed rate coupon of 7.55%p.a. quarterly in arrears.
+The Notes amortise over the seven year-term and are available to wholesale investors only in minimum $50,000 parcels

 - Zenith is a market leader and specialist in bespoke electricity solutions utilising diesel, gas, solar and hybrid generation, with 12 projects, consisting of over 400MW capacity currently under contract.
 Zenith has mainly “Take or Pay” arrangements providing downside protection under its Build Own Operate (“BOO”) power generation model, or a Manage, Operate & Maintain (“MOM”) service model.
 Zenith also provides Engineering, Procurement and Construction (“EPC”) project work as an additional source of revenue.